Coronavirus: GCSEs, A Levels and equivalents in 2022

-Statutory guidance published by the Department for Education, Keeping children safe in education, provides information on what schools are required to do to meet their safeguarding responsibilities.
+The Department for Education’s statutory guidance on Keeping children safe in education, provides information on what schools are required to do to meet their safeguarding responsibilities.
 In large part, this briefing summarises the guidance.
 It should not, however, be considered a substitute for it, or for professional legal advice, when looking for detailed guidance on specific cases.
-Related information on the duties on schools to prevent children from extremism and to promote British values is available in Library Briefing: Counter-extremism policy in English schools.

 As part of their safeguarding responsibilities, the governing bodies of maintained schools and the proprietors of independent schools are, among other things, responsible for ensuring that: